Killow1998/FAST_LIO/README.md

 C. We recommend to set the **extrinsic_est_en** to false if the extrinsic is give.
 As for the extrinsic initiallization, please refer to our recent work: [**Robust Real-time LiDAR-inertial Initialization**](https://github.com/hku-mars/LiDAR_IMU_Init).

-### 3.1 For Avia
+### 3.1 For Mid-360
-Connect to your PC to Livox Avia LiDAR by following  [Livox-ros-driver2 installation](https://github.com/Livox-SDK/livox_ros_driver2), then
+Connect to your PC to Livox Mid-360 LiDAR by following  [Livox-ros-driver2 installation](https://github.com/Livox-SDK/livox_ros_driver2), then
 ```bash
     cd ~/$ROS2_WS
     source install/setup.bash